 The fourth phase of atheism, of which this book is a part, is the psychology of that imagination – the study of how and why the human mind thinks religiously.
 The illusion of the supernatural is compelling.
 Each one of us is a conscious purposeful being, so our minds project that quality onto everything around us: “The whole universe must be conscious and purposeful, just like me!”
 Animism is the default, instinctive outlook, and it takes difficult training in science to see past it.
 Religious thought, despite its fallacies, is simple and comforting.
 It is easy for children to believe and difficult for adults to abandon.

-Whether it’s right or wrong, atheism has always carried a strong stigma.
-11 It started to become socially acceptable only in small intellectual circles by the 1770s.
-12 The conservative concern was that, without fear of God’s punishment, atheists would have no incentive to behave morally.
-13 To the contrary, today’s least religious countries are among the wealthiest and most peaceful.
-14 Righteous behavior can be enforced by law or by reputation in the community.
+Although the “unaffiliated” are now the third largest religious group in the world, 12 they are still a minority position in every country.
+13 Right or wrong, atheism is not natural for the human mind, and it has always carried a strong stigma.
+14 It started to become socially acceptable only in small intellectual circles by the 1770s.
+15 The conservative concern was that, without fear of God’s punishment, atheists would have no incentive to behave morally.
+16 To the contrary, today’s least religious countries are among the wealthiest and most peaceful.
+17 Righteous behavior can be enforced by law or by reputation in the community.

 Secular legal systems have had to deal with the fascinating question of “why” proscribed activity is immoral.
 Some moral values have persisted not because they are inherently noble but simply because they reproduce successfully in the meme pool.
 A culture that sent its women to war while the men stayed home and had sex with each other would die out pretty quickly.
 We do not have these values, simply because we could not possibly have inherited them from ancestors.
 But does that make it “immoral” for women to serve in combat, or for gay men to be honest about their sexuality?
 Are these matters of brute survival still relevant in today’s world?
 These are questions that are still being worked out in courts of law and public opinion.